Upholstering the PB Teen Inspired Suite Chair

-Here is another upholstery “collaboration” with The Design Confidential, this time upholstering the Pottery Barn Teen Inspired Suite Chair.
+Here is another upholstery “collaboration” with The Design Confidential, this time upholstering the PB Teen Inspired Suite Chair.
 I had a little help from The Han with this one, especially since this chair is for her room.
 We are transitioning into a “teen” room to reflect her style!

 The fabrics we chose for this chair are by Premier Prints – Menagerie and Polka.
 The paint is Martha Stewart Living in Mushroom, eggshell low-lustre finish (a $5.00 score from the mistake rack – yay!)